marceloboeira/awsudo/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -c, --config <FILE>    Sets a custom config file other than ~/.aws/credentials -u, --user <user>      Set the AWS profile name based on the config file
+        --cache-dir <DIR>    Sets a custom directory for credentials caching ~/.awsudo/ -c, --config <FILE>      Sets a custom config file other than ~/.aws/config -u, --user <user>        Set the AWS profile name based on the config file
 ```

 Thanks [clap](https://github.com/clap-rs/clap) for that.